iosifv/terminal-toolbelt/readme.md

 Or use the ones located in this repo at /osx-terminal-theme.
 These are tweaked a bit to be used with agnoster, autosugestions and syntax-highlighting

+Double click on theme.
+Go to prefferences and click "default" once you make sure the theme is selected.